basuhoward/krigsvold.org/heraldry.md

 {% include figure.html placement="right" width="6"
    image="armorial/krigsvold.svg"
-   alt="Arms of the Countdom of Krigsvold" cap="Arms of the Countdom of Krigsvold" %}
+   alt="Arms of the County of Krigsvold" cap="Arms of the County of Krigsvold" %}

 The name "Krigsvold," which can be interpreted from German or Norwegian as "war violence" or more poetically as "bastion of war," reflects the